diffblue/gitlab/doc/subscriptions/gitlab_com/index.md

    The **Additional minutes** displayed now includes the purchased additional CI minutes, plus any minutes rolled over from last month.

-To purchase additional minutes for your personal namespace:

-1. In the top-right corner, select your avatar.
-1. Select **Edit profile**.
-1. In the left sidebar, select **Usage Quotas**.
-1. Select **Buy additional minutes**.
-1. Complete the details about the transaction.
-Once we have processed your payment, the extra CI minutes are synced to your personal namespace.
-1. To confirm the available CI minutes for your personal projects, go to the **Usage Quotas** settings again.

-   The **Additional minutes** displayed now includes the purchased additional CI minutes, plus any minutes rolled over from last month.

 Be aware that:

 - After the extra CI minutes have been assigned to a Group, they can't be transferred